rtlabs-com/p-net/doc/getting_started_rtkernel.rst

 Using the built-in rt-kernel shell
 ----------------------------------
-Press Enter key to enter the built-in rt-kernel shell via the serial consol.
+Press Enter key to enter the built-in rt-kernel shell via the serial console.
 To view a list of available commands, use::

    help